Good to know: What does accessibility and inclusion mean in museums

 But what exactly are we talking about?
 What is an inclusive museum?

-The unrestricted and equal access to art and culture is described with the terms “accessibility” and “inclusion”.
+Unrestricted and equal access to art and culture is described with the terms “accessibility” and “inclusion”.

-Accessibility means the extensive removal or avoidance of barriers, be they physical, mental, social or intercultural.
+Accessibility means the extensive removal or avoidance of barriers, be they physical, mental, social, or intercultural.
 Inclusion goes a step further and means participation for all People, regardless of gender, age, origin, religion, education or individual disabilities.

 Being a barrier-free and inclusive museum affects many areas and tasks of museum work, from structural accessibility to exhibition design and service offerings to communication and mediation.